RPi-Distro/pi-gen/stage3/04-install-sw/files/README.md

     - Your internet connection needs to be able to handle the upstream bandwidth of sending streams to multiple clients.
     - You router will likely require port forwarding to be set up.
     - Customizable Settings are described in file /home/pi/.config/Jamulus/jamulus-server.conf
     - To start:  "sudo systemctl start jamulus-server"
++ **Patch Changes**
+    - Please see the topic "How do I change patches" on GitHub: [https://github.com/kdoren/jambox-pi-gen/discussions](https://github.com/kdoren/jambox-pi-gen/discussions)
++ **JackTrip"**
+    - There is another peer-to-peer jamming app called JackTrip which is also installed.
+It's untested and unsupported.
+You can report your experiences in the JackTrip discussion category on jambox-pi-gen GitHub.